netdata/netdata/collectors/systemd-journal.plugin/README.md

 configure `systemd-journal-upload` (with or without SSL), enable and start it.

-1. Install the `systemd-journal-remote` it run:
+1. To install `systemd-journal-remote`, run:

 ```sh